alex-greff/cscc09-wasm-demos/c-demo/README.md

 ## Rebuild the WebAssembly

-If you want to rebuild the WebAssembly without restarting the Docker containers you can run the following command.
+If you want to rebuild the WebAssembly without restarting the Docker container you can run the following command.

 ```
-docker exec demo-c bash build.sh
+docker exec c-wasm-demo bash build.sh
 ```

 ## Learn More